pulumi/terraform-provider-google-beta/website/docs/d/datasource_google_service_account_id_token.html.markdown

 ## Example Usage - Invoking Cloud Run Endpoint

-  The following configuration will invoke [Cloud Run](https://cloud.google.com/run/docs/authenticating/service-to-service) endpoint where the service account for Terraform has been granted `roles/run.invoker` role previously.
+  The following configuration will invoke [Cloud Run](https://cloud.google.com/run/docs/authenticating/service-to-service) endpoint where the service account for the provider has been granted `roles/run.invoker` role previously.

 ```hcl